viable2005/WorkflowTest/README.md

 "Be the change you want in the world" - Anonymous

 "Mathematics is the queen of sciences, and arithmetic is the queen of mathematics." - Carl Friedrich Gauss

+"Hopefully this will demonstrate a conflict." - Trevor

+"This is super cool if it actually works." - Neil De Grasse Tyson